 People often have property damage without having personal injuries.
 Rarely is the opposite true.
 The best personal injury attorney can help you get the compensation you deserve from both types of claims.

-If you have been injured and suffered property damage from a vehicle accident, contact Bill Berenson Injury Law.
+If you have been injured and suffered property damage from a vehicle accident, contact Berenson Injury Law.